lukaleli/map-props-changes-to-callbacks/README.md

 ### withOrderedCallbacks

 `withOrderedCallbacks` is useful when you want your callbacks to be called in specified order.
 Also, you can suppress further callbacks execution on specific props change if you provide `suppressAfter` option.
-Mappings, unlike as in in `withCallbacks` HOC, are provided in a form of array of objects.
+Mappings, unlike as in `withCallbacks` HOC, are provided as an array of objects.
 Remember that the order of objects in the array defines an order of execution!

 ```javascript
 import React, { Component } from 'react'